NASA-Openscapes/2021-Cloud-Hackathon/clinic/notebooks.md

     ![](img/github-token-generated.png)

 3. To push (transfer) your changes to github, use `git push` in terminal.
 It requires you to enter your github credentials.
-When prompted in the terminal, provide your github "username" (for me, that is `virdi`) and "github Token" that was copied in the last step.
+You will be prompted to enter your github username and "password". **When prompted for your "password", DO NOT use your github password, use the github token** that was copied in the previous step.

     ``` bash
     git push